Bedrock-OSS/bedrock-wiki/docs/scripting/privileges.md

 There are two reasons this message occurs, one is that the method or property is called during read-only mode, or early-execution mode.

-## Read-Only Mode
+## Restricted-Execution Mode

 This means scripts that are in this state are not allowed to alter world state within these callbacks.
-The script is in read-only state when Minecraft simulation begins and before events are triggered, or before the start of the "script" tick.
+The script is in restricted execution state when Minecraft simulation begins and before events are triggered, or before the start of the "script" tick.

 When the error above occurs, that means you attempted to run a function that tries to modify the state of the world on before events.

-### Escaping Read-Only Mode
+### Escaping Restricted-Execution Mode

-The easiest way to resolve this issue is to move code, which contains all native functions that can't be called in read-only mode, and all native properties that can't be edited in read-only mode into a `system.run` callback.
+The easiest way to resolve this issue is to move code, which contains all native functions that can't be called in restricted execution, and all native properties that can't be edited in restricted execution into a `system.run()`{lang=js} callback.
 Here is an example scenario where we're trying to modify the state of the world in a before event callback.

-The native function `MessageFormData.show()` cannot be called in read-only mode, so the following code will throw a ReferenceError explaining that function does not have required privileges.
+The native function `MessageFormData.show()`{lang=js} cannot be called in read-only mode, so the following code will throw a ReferenceError explaining that function does not have required privileges.

 ```javascript
 import { system, world } from "@minecraft/server";